Our research is editorially independent but we

 No matter where you live or what you like to do for fun, it’s easy to fall into a rut of doing the same old things weekend after weekend.
-But you might be surprised what you find in your own home state if you just do a little research like you would on vacation!
+But you might be surprised by what you find in your home state if you research like you would on vacation!

-To shake things up at any time of the year, it’s fun to take a short weekend trip to see other parts of your state that you don’t normally spend time in.
-If you live in Ohio, there are lots of interesting cities that are fun to visit, from family getaways to romantic excursion or adventure with your best friend.
-Here are some fun weekend getaway trips in Ohio to inspire a little local travel close to home.
+To shake things up at any time of the year, taking a short weekend trip to see other parts of your state you don’t usually spend time in is fun.
+If you live in Ohio, there are lots of fascinating cities that are fun to visit, from family getaways to romantic excursions or adventures with your best friend.
+Here are some fun weekend getaway trips in Ohio to inspire local travel close to home.

-Ohio’s Amish country will transport you away from your normal routine and into a different time and place entirely.
-The town of Millersburg is at the heart of Amish country and has a lot to see and do.
+Ohio’s Amish country will transport you entirely from your routine into a different time and place.
+Millersburg is at the heart of Amish country and has a lot to see and do.
 Millersburg is only about an hour and a half from the big-city attractions in Cleveland.
-There’s a historic downtown to explore, and Heini’s Cheese Chalet offers dozens of samples from cheese made locally from Amish dairy farms.
+There’s a historic downtown to explore, and Heini’s Cheese Chalet offers dozens of samples of cheese made locally from Amish dairy farms.
 Other nearby towns to visit and learn about Amish culture are Dover, Walnut Creek, Wooster, and Berlin.
 Many of the lodging options are in Berlin and Walnut Creek.
-While you’re in this region, don’t miss shops like Amish Door Furniture, Coblentz Chocolate, Homestead Furniture, and the Broad Run Cheesehouse.
-The Amish Country Theater’s 325-seat theater hosts a fun variety show with live music that’s worth checking out too.
+While in this region, don’t miss shops like Amish Door Furniture, Coblentz Chocolate, Homestead Furniture, and the Broad Run Cheesehouse.
+The Amish Country Theater’s 325-seat theater hosts a fun variety show with live music worth checking out too.

-Cedar Point is considered to be the roller coaster capital of the world, so it’s a must-visit place for anyone who loves thrills and an adrenaline rush.
-There are 18 world-class roller coasters here, as well as a water park, three kids’ areas, dining, live entertainment, and even parasailing nearby from Cedar Point Beach.
-When you visit this area from the weekend, which is just over an hour’s drive from Cleveland, you can camp at Lighthouse Point in a cabin, cottage, or RV.
-Hotel Breakers was just refurbished in 2015, and Sandcastle Suites is great for a more secluded and relaxing experience.
+Cedar Point is one of the best amusement park destinations in Ohio and is a must-visit place for anyone who loves thrills and an adrenaline rush.
+There are 18 world-class roller coasters here, a water park, three kids’ areas, dining, live entertainment, and even parasailing nearby from Cedar Point Beach.
+When you visit this area over the weekend, just over an hour’s drive from Cleveland, you can camp at Lighthouse Point in a cabin, cottage, or RV.
+You’ll also find a long list of top hotels near Cedar Point.
 While in the Sandusky area, you can also visit the Merry-Go-Round Museum, the Ghostly Manor Thrill Center, and Lagoon Deer Park.

-If you drive just two hours east of Dayton, you’ll reach the town of Logan, which is the gateway to Hocking Hills State Park.
-This 2,356-acre park offers incredible scenery that you might not expect to find in the middle of Ohio.
+If you drive just two hours east of Dayton, you’ll reach the town of Logan, the gateway to Hocking Hills State Park.
+This 2,356-acre park offers incredible scenery you might not expect to find in the middle of Ohio.
 Lace up those hiking boots and hit the trails to check out the towering cliffs, shady gorges, and peaceful waterfalls.
-Events are offered all throughout the year, including winter hikes and Christmas festivities.
-Don’t miss Old Man’s Cave on State Route 664, where a six-mile course connects three of the park’s areas.
+Events are offered throughout the year, including winter hikes and Christmas festivities.
+Don’t miss Old Man’s Cave on State Route 664, where a six-mile course connects three park areas.
 Also in Logan, check out the Hocking Hills Winery, Hocking Hills Moonshine, and the Logan Antique Mall.

 In under two hours, you can reach the beautiful Maumee Bay State Park from Cleveland.
 It’s also only about 25 minutes from Toledo.
 This Lake Erie destination is a local favorite for weddings, reunions, retreats, and corporate meetings.
 There’s a lodge here that offers year-round activities.
 The state park spans 1,336 acres in Oregon, Ohio and also has cottages and a golf course tucked away in the scenic meadows.
 Fishing, hunting, swimming, picnicking, hiking, cross-country skiing, sledding, and ice skating are popular activities here.
 Also while you’re in Oregon, take a boat cruise with Lake Erie Sailing Charters or check out Pearson’s Metropark with the kids.